mrkjstnyap/mrkjstnyap.github.io/_posts/23-10-29-reliable_future_technology_enabled_learning_obsidian.md

 image: https://imgur.com/awS3DPU.png
 ---

-Looking back during the 2020 pandemic, one of the biggest challenges I had (aside from the raging global health crisis and collective crippling mental health) was feeling helpless in being able to properly process information as a student.
+Looking back during the 2020 pandemic, one of the biggest challenges I had (aside from the raging global health crisis) was feeling helpless in being able to properly process information as a student.
 My tried-and-true methods of putting thoughts and lessons on paper and annotating journal articles on physical copies were largely disrupted as I had to mostly rely on PDFs and videos.
 It was a struggle to fully grasp and appreciate the lessons delivered through this new online format.
 The strewn-about PDFs, mp4s, and Google Classroom interactions felt disconnected and overwhelming.

 My usual methods wouldn't translate well when solely relying on my laptop and phone.
 I had no reliable system of note taking that would allow me to adapt to the setup.
-Slow,y I to realized how my methods were outdated and had flaws not suited for the digital age, such as not having a way to quickly retrieve notes and connect my thoughts.
+Slowly I realized how my methods were outdated and had flaws that were not suited for the digital age, such as not having a way to quickly retrieve notes and connect my thoughts.
 This dilemma was what eventually led me to discover and come to appreciate Obsidian.

 To start, it would be best if we first delve into how we process information and the difference between note taking using a pen and note taking through our laptops and other devices.
 Secondly, I believe Obsidian as a tool for technology-enabled learning can partially remedy the struggles I mentioned above and with enough practice, it can become a versatile and powerful tool for students and for documenting one's work.